 Once potatoes are all tender drain water and add cubes of butter, the milk, salt/pepper and sugar.
 Yes, yes I said it SUGAR that is what is going to set your potatoes apart from everyone else’s.

-Using a hand mixer mix potatoes until nice and creamy.
+Using a hand mixer beat potatoes on low to medium speed, until nice and creamy.
 Taste potatoes and add more salt and pepper if needed.
 You can even add more butter and sugar if you would like.
 Remember when adding milk you can always add more but can’t take away.

 Mashed potatoes can be ruined quickly if you have to much milk or not enough.
-So just add your milk slowly if you think they need more.
-To make them extra creamy you could use heavy cream or half and hald instead of milk as well.
+So add your milk slowly if you think they need more.
+To make them extra creamy you could use heavy cream or half and half instead of milk.

-Enjoy with your favorite dinner or share with the family at Thanksgiving dinner.
-If you make these let me know how you like them and don’t forget to tag me at #moerecipes
+Enjoy with your favorite dinner or share with the family for the next Holiday dinner gathering.
+If you make these perfect mashed potatoes, let me know how you like them and don’t forget to tag me at #moerecipes

 Mashed Potatoes (aka Grammy’s Mashed Potato Recipe)